Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Experiments

 From Table \ref{Tab:SymmetricResults} we make the following observations: (1) the JMS model dominates all other models across all conditions.
 The fact that it outperforms the WBMS indicates there is a benefit to the joint training setup, as conjectured earlier.
-(2) The WBMS dramatically outperforms the BBMS model, which remains only as good as a constant band for MITV data.
-It appears it is hard to reliably predict residuals from only the input features.
+(2) The WBMS dramatically outperforms the BBMS model, which remains only as good as a constant band for MITV data, indicating it is hard to reliably predict residuals from only the input features.
 (3) The most competitive baseline is the JMV model.
 As discussed in Section \ref{Sec:JMV}, the JMV shares some similarity with the meta-modeling approach.
 (4) The JMS and WBMS models perform particularly well in the strong drift scenario (SPE9PR), suggesting that white-box features play an essential role in achieving generalization.
-Finally, (5) the DOMS model works moderately well on MITV data but provides no benefit in the SPE9PR, which could be due the aleatoric uncertainty playing a dominant role in this dataset.
-In almost all cases, however, the averaging of base predictions in DOMS results in lowest error rates of the base predictor.
+(5) the DOMS and ENSMB baselines work well with ENSMB outperforming DOMS in most conditions.
+On SPE9PR, the DOMS model provides largely no benefit.
+In almost all cases, the averaging of base predictions in both DOMS and ENSMB results in lowest error rates of the base predictor.
+Finally, (6) with a few exceptions, the $\rho$ measure appears to be a good indicator of the overall ranking, aligning with the gain metrics reported.

+We want to point out that the meta-model training uses the DEV partition for tuning the meta-model parameters in a final step (see Section \ref{Sec:TrainingProcedure}).
+In this context, a question arises whether a similar tuning step could help the JMV model's variance parameter.
+We followed the alternative training steps described in Section \ref{Sec:TrainingProcedure} and updated the variance-related network nodes while keeping the rest of the network fixed.
+By comparing these two variants we conclude that this additional tuning step does not benefit the JMV model.
+A table with complete results and a discussion can be found in the Appendix.

 Representative samples of JMS and JMV uncertainty bounds are shown in Figure \ref{Fig:SampleMITV} (MITV) and Figure \ref{Fig:SampleSPE9PR} (SPE9PR).
-They illustrate a clear trend in the results, namely that the JMS (also seen with WBMS) model are better able to cover the actual observation, particularly when the base prediction tends to make large errors.
+They illustrate a clear trend we observed in the tests, namely that the JMS (also seen with WBMS) model are better able to cover the actual observation, particularly when the base prediction tends to make large errors.
+By visual assessment, the joint model (JMS) shows a striking capability to account for uncertainty patterns, especially in the SPE9PR drift conditions.
+These examples are not isolated.
+Indeed it appears that the sequential nature of the joint meta model is able to learn such patterns with a significantly higher precision, as reflected in the summary metrics as well.
+Additional plots can be found in the Appendix, and {\em all test samples} can be visualized in a notebook provided as part of the Supplementary Material.

-\subsection{Results with Asymmetric Bounds}
+\paragraph{Results with Asymmetric Bounds}